VinayChaudhari1996/VinayChaudhari1996.github.io/readme.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/JavaScriptJunkie/pen/ZMMRRQ.
+You can find this one at https://codepen.io/JavaScriptJunkie/pen/WgRBxw.

- I builth another Card Slider for news and blog pages etc with swiper.js.
-I made sweet animations when mouse hover and slide changes.
-Also all of them responsive.
+ Responsive slider for featured blog posts.
+Also can use for other things like card slider.
+Built with Swiper slider.